openvswitch/ovs/Documentation/intro/install/dpdk-advanced.rst

 PHY-VM-PHY (vHost Loopback)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The `DPDK installation guide`_ details steps for PHY-VM-PHY loopback testcase
+:doc:`/intro/install/dpdk` details steps for PHY-VM-PHY loopback testcase and
-and packet forwarding using DPDK testpmd application in the Guest VM.
+packet forwarding using DPDK testpmd application in the Guest VM.
 For users
 wishing to do packet forwarding using kernel stack below, you need to run the
 below commands on the guest::